 This tip is about what I believe to be a hidden gem in Excel and that is the IFERROR formula.
-Over the years, I have seen many people do many funky workarounds to “pre-check” if they will get an error when there is a formula that will help you out much more easily!
+Over the years, I have seen many people do funky workarounds to "pre-check" if they will get an error when there is a formula that will help them out much more easily!

 Example 1 - replace #N/A with blanks

-The scenario I find it most useful is in conjunction with something like a VLOOKUP formula.
+The scenario I find it most useful in is in conjunction with something like a VLOOKUP formula.
 In my simple example, I am using the data from my blog last week with a few minor tweaks to introduce gaps in the years.
 The data is listing returns by year.
-In another area of my spreadsheet, I have a sequential list of years and I want to find out the returns by year, and don’t know which years have data and which don’t.
+In another area of my spreadsheet, I have a sequential list of years and want to find out the returns by year, and don't know which years have data and which don't.

 How to fix it

 I like to describe IFERROR as a "wrapper" formula, as in, it is wrapped around the outside of anything else that could return an error I want to avoid.
 In my case, I want to put IFERROR and the opening bracket before my VLOOKUP formula, and then the first element is the VLOOKUP formula itself, then a comma, then the 2nd element which is "what do I want to show instead of the error?" (and then the closing bracket).
 In this example above, I chose an empty string, two double quotes to be specific, to show a blank in the cell if there is no data.
 The result is blanks for 2016 and 2018 where there were no returns.